 10 Tips for Preventing or Reducing Autumn Eczema Flares

-If you are one of the unlucky Australians who suffer from eczema, as the summer fades and cool weather sets in, you often see an increase in symptoms.
-A change in the season and cooler weather can bring a whole new set of challenges.
-Cold, dry weather saps skin of essential moisture and can cause serious issues for skin that is already compromised.
+If you are one of the unlucky Australians who suffer from eczema, as the summer fades and cool weather sets in, you often see an increase in symptoms which can bring a whole new set of challenges.
+Cold, drier weather saps skin of essential moisture and can cause serious issues for skin that is already compromised.
 Itching and inflammation can lead to a breakdown in our body’s main line of defence, our protective skin barrier.
 Flares cause intense itching, redness and can lead to infection when dry skin cracks open or scratching causes breaks in the skin.

-Here are a few tips to help protect your skin this Autumn, so you stay comfortable and itch free:
+Following are some tips to help protect your skin this Autumn, so you stay comfortable and itch free:

 Manage your indoor environment

 While you don’t have control of the weather and temperatures outside, you can control the temperature in your home.
-Not overheating your home and drying out the air by using a humidifier can help keep reduce the chance of a flare up.
+Not overheating your home and drying out the air by using a humidifier or placing some bowls of water around the house can help keep reduce the chance of a flare up.

 Avoid over-washing & frequently washing your hands

 Your hands can become dry, chapped and cracked during the cooler weather.
 Limit washing your hands to when it is necessary as over-washing or scrubbing your skin can cause your skin to dry out and crack.
-When you do wash your hands, use soap free hand wash or moisturiser.
+When you do wash your hands, use soap free hand wash or moisturiser lotion.
 Liberally apply moisturiser after washing your hands.
-If your hands do become dry, use a thick cream or ointment moisturiser before bedtime and wear cotton or bamboo gloves while you are sleeping to help seal in the moisture.
+If your hands do become dry, use a thick cream or ointment moisturiser before bedtime and wear cotton or bamboo gloves while you are sleeping to help seal in the moisture and repair skin.